rhv9/book/pages/AzureSubscriptionAndRBAC/azure_subscription_and_rbac_relation.md

 ### External Identities
 You can select external identity providers.
 By default, it is Microsoft Entra ID, Email one-time passcode, and Microsoft.
 You can also add Google and Facebook.

+## Types of permissions

+For Azure EntraID permissions, these are administrator permissions.
+Whereas for subscription permissions, these are called Role-Based Access Control (RBAC).